alexr4/e-artsup-GxD_Semestre2/cours/20170206_DOMManipulation/README.md

 ```

 ### Create HTML element using P5.DOM.JS
-You can create HTML element using various p5JS method such as :
+You can create various HTML element using p5JS.Dom method such as :
 * Paragraph using ```createP("You text");```
 * Span using ```createSpan("You text");```
 * Link using ```createA(Link, TextLink, Target);```